apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 ======================

 Oak implements the JCR API and we expect most applications to work out of the box.
-However, the Oak code base is very young and not yet on par with Jackrabbit 2.
+However, the Oak code base is a rewrite from scratch and therefore differs from Jackrabbit 2 in some aspects.
 Some of the more obscure parts of JCR are not (yet) implemented.
 If you encounter a problem running your application on Oak, please cross check against Jackrabbit 2 before reporting an issue against Oak.

 Reporting issues